 State Economy

-Aside from tourism, the Sonora economy is like other states in the Northwest region of Mexico.
-Agriculture is very important with farmers producing various forms of grains, fruits, vegetables, and more.
+Aside from tourism, the Sonora economy is similar to other states in the Northwest region of Mexico.
+Agriculture is very important.
+Farmers in this part of the country produce grains, fruits, vegetables, and more.

 Fishing is also a key industry.
 In fact, there are often claims of overfishing in the sea.
 Livestock is another important industry, as is mining.
 In fact, the state of Sonora has the largest mining surface in all of Mexico.